 ABOUT LIBERATION LIBRARY

 Liberation Library provides books to youth in prison to encourage imagination, self-determination and connection to outside worlds of their choosing.
 We believe access to books is a right, not a privilege.
-We believe books and relationships empower young people to change the criminal justice system.
+We believe books and relationships empower young people to change the criminal legal system.

-Liberation Library, founded in February 2015 by Project NIA, is a volunteer-based group in Chicago that provides books to young people in Illinois prisons and juvenile detention centers.
 We provide books to young readers in all of the Illinois Department of Juvenile Justice facilities: IYC Chicago, IYC Harrisburg, IYC Pere Marquette, IYC St. Charles, IYC Warrenville and we also work with jails in multiple counties in Illinois.

 We believe strongly that our readers should have a voice and a choice in the books that they receive.
 Our readers fill out order forms that volunteers fill at twice monthly packing days.
 Our readers provide their top three choices and general interests, so that we can get them the book of their choosing, or something similar.